What you can do at the Swan

 Costumes

-programmes, put adverts in the press, administer the website, take
+the posters and programmes, put adverts in the press, administer

-the photos, manage membership and produce the newsletter.
-The
+the website, take the photos, manage membership and produce the

-team welcomes people with design flair, writing skills,
+newsletter.
+We welcome people with design flair, writing

 Our evacuation procedures are a condition of the Swan's public

-performance licence and have been agreed with SSDC and the Fire
+performance licence, agreed with SSDC and the Fire & Rescue

-Of House staff each night of every public performance as well as
+bar staff each night of every public performance, as well as two

-two St John's Ambulance volunteers.
-For a six night run that's 42
+For a six night run that's 42 people, all volunteers!
+To meet

 Four people in the foyer: